2,186 total views, 1 views today

-Games developers have long used familiarity to their advantage as well, and companies including Microgaming have found that basing their online slots on popular films like Jurassic Park is a sure way to attract players.
-This is supported by research from Dr Mark Griffiths, a behavioural psychologist and the Director of the International Gaming Research team at Nottingham Trent University.
-According to Betway Casino, research has found that players of slot games are more likely to go for a ‘brand that has been tested on the wider public before it gets adapted into a slot’.
+Games developers have long used familiarity to their advantage as well, and companies including have found that basing their online slots on popular films like Jurassic Park is a sure way to attract players.
+This is supported by research from Dr Mark Griffiths, a behavioural psychologist and the director of the International Gaming Research team at Nottingham Trent University.
+Research has found that players of slot games are more likely to go for a ‘brand that has been tested on the wider public before it gets adapted into a slot’.

 If you want to successfully manage your company you have to implement the principles of mere exposure effect.
 For instance, you can manage your small business accounting anywhere anytime with the help of cloud-based accounting software – Hosted QuickBooks remotely accessible on citrix vdi with an affordable xendesktop cost.
 You can also access your complete Office 365 suite – Enterprise E3 with O365CloudExperts.